 What borrowers may lose by refinancing federal student loans

-This is the most important section of the decision.
+For borrowers with federal loans, this is usually the central issue.
 CFPB guidance says borrowers should think carefully before refinancing federal student loans into private loans because a private lender may offer a lower interest rate, but the borrower will lose the flexible repayment options and borrower protections offered by federal student loans.

 Those federal protections can include access to income-driven repayment, federal forgiveness programs such as PSLF when otherwise eligible, and federal deferment or forbearance options.
 Earlier CFPB guidance also states directly that if a federal loan is refinanced with a new private student loan, the borrower will no longer be eligible to participate in federal loan forgiveness programs tied to those federal loans.